 - Line 1 Motor carriers: If a corporation is a motor carrier and an exception applies, check the proper box for Exception 1 or Exception 2.
-See the instructions for Section B, Line - Line 2 Financial corporations: Check this box if the corporation is a financial corporation.
+See the instructions for Section B, Line 1. - Line 2 Financial corporations: Check this box if the corporation is a financial corporation.
 Financial corporations must apportion income based on cost of performance in Virginia versus cost of performance everywhere.
 See the instructions for Section B, Line 1 for more information. - Line 3 Construction corporations: Check this box if the corporation is a construction corporation that has elected to report income on the completed contract basis.
 Construction corporations that have made this election must apportion income as provided in the instructions for Section B, Line 1. - Line 4 Railway companies: Check this box if the corporation is a railway company.
 Railway companies must determine their net apportionable income by using revenue car miles.
-See the instructions for Section B, Line 1 for more information. - Line 5 Retail Company Apportionment: Check this box if the corporation is a retail company.
-A retail corporation is required to apportion its income using a single sales factor method of apportionment for taxable years beginning on and after July 1, 2015.
+See the instructions for Section B, Line 1 for more information.

+- Line 5 Retail Company Apportionment: Check this box if the corporation is a retail company.
+A retail corporation is required to apportion its income using a single sales factor method of apportionment.
 See the instructions for Section B, Line 1 for more information. - Line 6 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method.
-See the publications section on the Department's website at www.tax.virginia.gov to download the guidelines for this apportionment method.
+Visit the Department's website at www.tax.virginia.gov to download the guidelines for this apportionment method.

-Which Manufacturers Qualify: An electing manufacturer must certify to the Department that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry.
-(Va.
-Code § 58.1-422.)
+Which Manufacturers Qualify: An electing manufacturer must certify to the Department that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry (Va.
+Code § 58.1-422).

-In addition, the corporation must maintain 90% of the base year level of employment in Virginia for the first three taxable years after making the election.
-If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest.
-(Va.
-Code § 58.1-422.)
+In addition, the corporation must maintain 90% of the base year level of employment in Virginia for the first 3 taxable years after making the election.
+If a corporation fails to meet this requirement, it will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest (Va.
+Code § 58.1-422).

-For taxable years beginning on or after July 1, 2014, electing manufacturing corporations will be permitted to use a single sales factor method of apportionment to apportion Virginia taxable income.
+Electing manufacturing corporations are permitted to use a single sales factor method of apportionment to apportion Virginia taxable income.

-Once a manufacturing corporation makes this election, it generally may neither revoke such election for three taxable years nor amend the return on which such election was made to change its method of apportionment.
-The manufacturing company will be required to use the apportionment factor that is effective at the time the modified apportionment method election is made, and any apportionment factor that becomes effective in the first three taxable years of the election.
+Once a manufacturing corporation makes this election, it generally may neither revoke such election for 3 taxable years nor amend the return on which such election was made to change its method of apportionment.
+The manufacturing company will be required to use the apportionment factor that is effective at the time the modified apportionment method election is made, and any apportionment factor that becomes effective in the first 3 taxable years of the election.

-Line 6a Line 6b Enter the beginning date (mm/dd/yy) of the election year.

-A taxpayer making this election must certify that the average weekly wages of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of the manufacturing company is at least 90% of the base year employment.
+- Line 6(a) Enter the beginning date (mm/dd/yy) of the election year. - Line 6(b) A taxpayer making this election must certify that the average weekly wages of the full-time employees is greater than the lower of the state or local average weekly wages for its industry, and that the average annual number of full time employees of the manufacturing company is at least 90% of the base year employment.
 Check the box certifying that the company meets the requirements.
 The wage and employment certification box should be checked for each year the manufacturer's election is claimed.